Skip to main content

 • SpaceX just offered $60B for Cursor.
 Doesn't that mean it's going to dominate?+

 SpaceX struck a deal on April 21, 2026 giving it an option to acquire Cursor for $60B -- but the acquisition hasn't closed.
 SpaceX is waiting until after its IPO to finance the purchase using public stock.
 Microsoft also explored buying Cursor before the SpaceX deal emerged.
 In the meantime, Cursor's cloud architecture, pricing model, and patched CVEs are unchanged.
 As of mid-2025, Cursor was running negative gross margins -- roughly $650M/year to Anthropic on ~$500M revenue.
 Whether SpaceX closes the deal, and what changes to Cursor's product direction if it does, remains an open question.
-Bodega One's one-time model has no dependency on an acquirer's roadmap.
+Bodega One Code's one-time model has no dependency on an acquirer's roadmap.

-• When is Bodega One available?+
+• When is Bodega One Code available?+

 Stop paying monthly for code that leaves your machine.